Isidre Nonell: Life

 In February 1897, he went to Paris with Ricard Canals.
-There he exhibited and shared a studio with Picasso.
 He returned to Barcelona in 1900.
-At the beginning of 1901, he made paintings of women, such as gypsy and working-class women, and still lifes.
+At the beginning of 1901, he made paintings of working-class and Romani women, and still lifes.
 He exhibited in the Sala París in Barcelona twice, in 1902 and 1903.
-The reaction to his works of poor gypsy women was very hostile.

-He died of typhoid fever in Barcelona, aged 38.
+He died on 21 February 1911, due to typhoid fever in Barcelona.

 His work

 The oil paintings show the influence of impressionism and pointillism expressed in a new way.
 Thick strokes layered one after another do not quite mix colors in the eye, leaving a directness of emotion.
-His subjects, most often women, were the overlooked and marginalized—poor women (often with children), gypsies, wounded soldiers repatriated from the Cuban war, and people suffering from cretinism.
+His subjects, most often women, were the overlooked and marginalized—poor women (often with children), Romani people, wounded soldiers repatriated from the Cuban war, and people suffering from cretinism.

+Gallery of Images

+Catalogues

+In 2023, Edicions del Molí de Dalt published the title Nonell.
+Catàleg raonat de pintura authored by Glòria Escala.

+In 2020, the Museu Nacional d'Art de Catalunya published the catalogue: Nonell: Visions from the Margins, authored by Francesc Quílez, Eduard Vallés and others (296 pp, ISBN 978-84-8043-363-1), following up on the likewise complete catalogue they had published in the year 2000: Isidre Nonell (1972-1911), with various authors: M. Doñate, F. Fontbona, C. Mendoza and C. Vidal (328 pp, ISBN 978-84-8043-066-1).